jjoc/ecidadania-ng/README.md

 eCidadania objective is to provide a way to make a full participation process on internet, or even use it as a complement to in person participative processes.Perhaps isnt the ultimate solution , but certainly its the essential step towards the common goal of a real participatory democracy.

-We don't have any documentation in place yet because we're adapting the whole source code to the new codebase, and it will take a while.
+Documentation coming soon we're Adapting the whole source code to the new codebase.
+Thanx.

 If you want to participate in this exciting project , or you need any help, send your CV or contact: oscar.carballal@clione.io